List of Ultraman Neos characters: Zoffy

-First appeared in the final episode of Ultraman, Zoffy (ゾフィ, Zofi) is the leader of the Space Garrison and member of the Ultra Brothers, having saved the Earth countless times in the past.
+First appeared in the final episode of Ultraman, Zoffy (ゾフィー, Zofī) is the leader of the Space Garrison and member of the Ultra Brothers, having saved the Earth countless times in the past.
 When a different planet Earth entered the Unbalance Zone, he observed Neos' fusion with the astronaut Genki Kagura and the Ultra's exploits on Earth.
 When Neos exhausted his energies from fighting Grall, Zoffy warned the Ultra not to fight again during his trip to obtain a life force from the Land of Light.

-Zoffy is voiced by Akitoshi Ōtaki (大滝明利, Ōtaki Akitoshi), who is also his suit actor.
+Zoffy is voiced by Akitoshi Ōtaki (大滝 明利, Ōtaki Akitoshi), who is also his suit actor.

 Monsters and Aliens

 Alien Zamu

-The Brain Spirit Aliens Alien Zamu (脳魂宇宙人 ザム星人, Nō Tamashī Uchūjin Zamu Seijin) was a major alien race in Ultraman Neos.
+The Brain Spirit Aliens Alien Zamu (脳魂宇宙人 ザム星人, Nōkon Uchūjin Zamu Seijin) was a major alien race in Ultraman Neos.
 Although a single member appeared in the pilot short as a malicious invader, the race itself portrayed as fugitives who fled their home planet, Planet Zamu, the 9th Planet of YY System from the reign of Dark Matter.
 Since then the race try to survive on Planet Earth while the Dark Matter influence reach said planet.
 The entire race was wiped out by Mensch Heit's assassin, Grall, with the endling Esura sacrificed his life to replenish Neos and Seven 21's energies.
 The Zamu race had their DNA memory stored in a special canister, which is currently in HEART's possession as they prepare to find a way to restore the race.

 Instead of recycling suit, all appearing Alien Zamu are newly built.
 The design drafts for Alien Zamu had been reworked into the Alien Standels from Ultraman Tiga.